jerakia/jerakia/tutorial/command1/index.md

 "8080"
 {% endhighlight %}

-To specify `facter` or other metadata you can run the command in the following form:
+To specify metadata like `puppet facter` data, you can run the command in the following form:
 {% highlight console %}
 jerakia lookup port --namespace apache --metadata environment:development fqdn:host011.example.com
 {% endhighlight %}